-What do you do when your dance start to get out of sync (either with the music, your partner, or both)?
+What do you do when your dance starts to get out of sync (either with the music, your partner, or both)?

 Even the most experienced and musical dancers will be occasionally out of sync at some point.
 It might be because they were trying to do something more challenging, or just because the band decided to change the song.
 It doesn't matter the reason and the level of experience you have.
 This eventually happens to everybody.
 And when it happens, what do you do?
 Go back to tip number 1: listen and then synchronize.

-I hope this 10 tips were useful for you!
+I hope these 10 tips were useful for you!

 About the author

-Rafael Piccolotto de Lima is an experience teacher.
-He is passionate about arts, a doctor of musical arts and a Latin Grammy nominee as a composer.
-For him all forms of expressions are somehow related.
-Based on that premise, his interest and work has a wide spectrum: from a tail tux at a concert hall, to the dance shoes at a worn-out dance floor.
-Born in Campinas, São Paulo - Brazil, now he lives at the Hudson waterfront, looking at the south of Manhattan.
+Keep practicing and inter is an experienced teacher.
+He is passionate about arts, a doctor of musical arts, and a Latin Grammy nominee as a composer.
+For him, all forms of expression are somehow related.
+Based on that premise, his interest and work have a wide spectrum: from a tail tux at a concert hall, to the dance shoes at a worn-out dance floor.
+Born in Campinas, São Paulo - Brazil, now he lives at the Hudson waterfront, looking at the south of Manhattan.n.

 YouTube Channel: www.youtube.com/rafaelpdelima